North America

 Note: Our Customer Escalation Management team will update the start date and time of the initial "investigating" status post upon the resolution of this incident.
 This update is meant to provide our customers and their end users with a potential impact window.
 The date and time mentioned in the message above indicates when the status post was requested by our Acute Incident Response team.

-We are investigating elevated errors to our Newark (EWR) Point of Presence (POP).
+We are investigating elevated errors to our Chicago (CHI), Newark (EWR), and Atlanta (ATL) Points of Presence (POPs).

 All other products and services are unaffected by this incident.

-Engineering has confirmed the impact to Newark (EWR)
+Engineering has confirmed the impact to our Atlanta (ATL), Chicago (CHI), Newark (EWR) POPs has been mitigated.

-Engineering has confirmed that Newark (EWR) POP has been fully restored.
-Customers may have experienced elevated errors from 17:30 UTC Sunday 28 September to 01:00 UTC Monday 29 September.
+Engineering has confirmed that our Atlanta (ATL), Chicago (CHI), Newark (EWR) POPs has been fully restored.
+Customers may have experience elevated errors and increased latency from 20:56 to 22:07 UTC.

 This incident is resolved.